fabiospampinato/base128-encoding/README.md

 ## Comparison

+> Note: This works differently from the "ascii" encoding of Node's Buffer, which isn't really an encoding since you can't convert back and forth from it without losing data in general.

 In JavaScript there are 3 noteworthy encodings for encoding arbitrary binary data to string: base64, base128, and [base256](https://github.com/fabiospampinato/base256-encoding).

 - **base64**: it uses only 64 out of 256 characters that can be encoded with 1 byte, it's therefore memory inefficient, but it produces human-friendly and url-friendly strings.